mpievolbio-scicomp/PyTripalSerializer/README.md

 ## Serialize Tripal's JSON-LD API into RDF format
 This package implements a recursive algorithm to parse the JSON-LD API of a [Tripal](https://tripal.info "Tripal") genomic database webservice and serialize the encountered terms into a RDF document.
-Output will be saved in a a turtle file (.ttl).
+Output will be saved in a turtle file (.ttl).

 ## Motivation